mpwaser/make-ide/README.md

 ## Getting started

-Put the makefile into an empty folder e.g. `project/` and type `make project` which will initialize a new project.
-Type `make module NAME=foo` to add source, header and unit test templates for your new foo module.
-Thereafter, type `make ide` to open all project sources in Vim and start coding.
-Use `make run` and/or `make debug` to test and debug your code (to debug unit tests run `make debug TEST=foo`).
-Use `make check` to run all unit tests.
-If they pass, add some more modules and code some more and have a happy day.
-Rinse and repeat.
+-  Put the makefile into an empty folder e.g. `project/`.
+Open a terminal window, navigate to this folder and type `make project`.
+This will initialize a new project including some folders and a main source file.
+-  Type `make module NAME=foo` to add source, header and unit test templates for a new module called "foo".
+-  Open a second terminal window (preferably on your second screen), navigate into your project folder and type `make ide`.
+This will open all project sources in Vim where you can now write the code for "main" and your "foo" module.
+-  In the first terminal window, type `make run` and/or `make debug` to run and/or debug your code.
+Note that you might need to clean the build folder via `make clean` before `make debug` which will recompile with debugging symbols (and vice versa if you want `make run` to compile without debugging symbols).
+Use `make check` to run all unit tests (to check a single module, run `make check TEST=foo`).
+If you want to debug a spedific unit test, type `make debug TEST=foo`.

-## Commands
+## Available commands

-0.  `make`:		Compile module source files
 1.  `make project`:	Set-up folder structure for new project (run in empty folder)
 2.  `make module`:	Add source and header file templates for new module, e.g. make module NAME=foo
 3.  `make ide`:		Open all project files as buffers in Vim (plus split plus fullscreen)